TIBCOSoftware/fabrician-apache-karaf-enabler/README.md

 	  ```

       * In both cases, user must call *super.doInstall()* first in the implementation code
-	  * User may use a SSH or JMX library to issue SSH commands or involing JMX MXBeans or just direct file copy to the *${KARAF_DEPLOY_DIR}* to achieve the desired results.
+	  * User may use a SSH or JMX library to issue SSH commands or invoking JMX MXBeans or just direct file copy to the *${KARAF_DEPLOY_DIR}* to achieve the desired results.
 	  * User may optionally use the capture funtionality in Silver Fabric to capture back the any configuration that they "like" to the original grid library.

 Statistics